epsilon537/boxlambda/_drafts/dfx.markdown

      * dfx_load_module
             dfx_load_module <filename>
     ```
-- [j1b_cli](https://github.com/epsilon537/boxlambda/blob/master/sw/projects/dfx_test/j1b_cli.cpp): This CLI allows you to boot the SwapForth firmware image on the J1B core and to transfer serial port I/O to the J1B so you get access to its REPL.
+- [j1b_cli](https://github.com/epsilon537/boxlambda/blob/master/sw/projects/dfx_test/j1b_cli.cpp): This CLI allows you to boot the SwapForth firmware image on the J1B core and to transfer serial port I/O to the J1B providing access to its REPL.

     ```
      * j1b_boot